 Pacific (U.S.) Regional Student Research Symposium

-ALL event attendees (students, teachers, GLOBE partners, chaperones, etc.) must register individually and sign a media release.
+All event attendees (students, teachers, GLOBE Partners, chaperones, etc.) must register individually and sign a media release (available through the registration form).
+A parent/guardian MUST register their own child.

-Teachers, students, U.S. Partnerships, scientists and alumni from the Pacific geographic area (NV, CA, HI) are invited to gather and discuss GLOBE student research projects at the third annual Pacific GLOBE Student Research Symposia (SRS).
-This two-day event will include presentation of the student research entries to reviewers, a tour of NASA AMES facilities, professional development for teachers and networking opportunities for participants.
-There will be plenty of time to discuss collaborating within the region too.
+Teachers, students, U.S. Partners, scientists and alumni from the Pacific region (CA, HI, NV) are invited to gather and discuss GLOBE student research projects at the fourth annual Pacific Student Research Symposium (SRS).
+This event will include presentations of student research, professional development for teachers, and networking and collaboration opportunities for all participants.

 |6:00 pm|| |